djradon/public-notes/t.cs.entity-component-system.md

 ### Scripting

+- https://www.reddit.com/r/gameenginedevs/comments/13dd4k9/scripts_in_ecs/ has two suggestions, moved toward #2:
-- https://www.reddit.com/r/gameenginedevs/comments/13dd4k9/scripts_in_ecs/ : "create a special script component and then a system to process these script components."
+  - "create a special script component and then a system to process these script components."
+  - "store a reference to the script (function pointer in the example, but could be a function name or id if the script is something like Lua) in components and then have that components system call the script."
+    - scripts get queued and my scripting engine is decoupled from the ECS.

 ## Resources